genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 ### 2.2 Biosample metadata (`biosample_metadata` config)

-When `biosample_metadata` is present in the configuration, the pipeline can export Sample, Library, or Preparation-level attributes derived from cell-level metadata, curated as indicated in the configuration..
+When `biosample_metadata` is present in the configuration, the pipeline can export Sample, Library, or Preparation-level attributes derived from cell-level metadata, curated as indicated in the configuration.

 Only one of `library` or `preparation` may have `columns_to_export` set.